LouisCAD/kotlin-libraries-playground/README.md

 You now face another challenging task: become familiar with its ecosystem of libraries.

-With time, you want to both acquire
+With time, you want to both acquire:

 - a **wider** knowledge of what good libraries are available in the ecosystem in general
 - a **deeper** knowledge of some specific libraries particulary important for you